-3. S. curtilobum (2n = 5× = 60): formed by hybridization between tetraploid forms of S. tuberosum L. andigenum group (synonym for S. tuberosum subsp. andigenum) and S. juzepczukii (Rodriguez et al., 2010) is cultivated in the Andean Altiplano at an altitude range of approximately 4000 m (Spooner et al. 2010).
+3. S. curtilobum (2n = 5X = 60): formed by hybridization between tetraploid forms of S. tuberosum L. andigenum group (synonym for S. tuberosum subsp. andigenum) and S. juzepczukii (Rodriguez et al., 2010) is cultivated in the Andean Altiplano at an altitude range of approximately 4000 m (Spooner et al. 2010).
 Because the tubers are bitter, owing to high glycoalkaloid content, the species is also used to prepare “chuño” (Irikura Y. 1989).

-4. S. tuberosum: the most popular cultivated potato is S. tuberosum, which is also known as“common potato” in most parts of the world.
-It has originated from the coastal regions of South Central Chile.
+4. S. tuberosum: the most popular cultivated potato is S. tuberosum, which is also known as “common potato” in most parts of the world.
+It has originated from the coastal regions of South-Central Chile.

 5. S. chaucha: S. chaucha is a cultivated triploid species that supposedly originated from natural hybridization between S. tuberosum subsp. andigena and S. stenotomum (Hawkes 1990) distributed from 2100 to 4100 msl throughout Peru, with lower frequency in Bolivia, and rarely found in Ecuador and Colombia.